AbuJubair7/CP/README.md

 # CP
-The repo is al about competitive programming.
+The repo is all about competitive programming.